phetsims/fourier-making-waves/doc/implementation-notes.md

 A quick walkthrough of the control panel:

-The combo box labeled "Waveform:" selects a preset waveform, which corresponds to a Fourier series whose harmonics have amplitudes that match that waveform.
+The combo box labeled "Waveform:" selects a preset waveform, which corresponds to a Fourier Series whose harmonics have amplitudes that match that waveform.
 Changing any amplitude while a preset is selected results in the combo box selection changing to "custom".
 Note that the "Infinite Harmonics" feature is not available for the "wave packet" selection, so its checkbox is disabled below the Sum chart.

-Changing the "Harmonics" spinner in the control panel changes the number of harmonics in the Fourier series.
+Changing the "Harmonics" spinner in the control panel changes the number of harmonics in the Fourier Series.
 More harmonics results in a better approximation of the desired waveform (or a preset waveform, if one is selected).

-The **Fourier Series** section of the control panel also has controls (checkbox and slider) for the sound that is associated with the Fourier series.
+The **Fourier Series** section of the control panel also has controls (checkbox and slider) for the sound that is associated with the Fourier Series.
 While this control is on, other sounds in this screen will be "ducked" - their perceived volume will be reduced by ~50%.
-If you switch to another screen while this control is on, the Fourier series sound will stop; it will resume when you switch back to this screen.
+If you switch to another screen while this control is on, the Fourier Series sound will stop; it will resume when you switch back to this screen.
 This entire control will be disabled when sound is turned off in the navigation bar.
 The sound generator can be found in [FourierSoundGenerator.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/discrete/view/FourierSoundGenerator.js)